-- Over the past four years, the CSU has issued nearly 50,000 professional development certificates in education health services, business and technology, leisure and hospitality, manufacturing, international trade and many other industries.
+- Over a recent four period, the CSU has issued nearly 50,000 professional development certificates in education health services, business and technology, leisure and hospitality, manufacturing, international trade and many other industries.

 - For every $1 that the state invests in the CSU, the university generates $5.43 for California’s economy.

 The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
 The CSU Chancellor is the chief executive officer, reporting to the Board.
 The campus presidents serve as the campus-level chief executive officers.
 The Trustees, Chancellor and presidents develop university-wide educational policy.
 The presidents, in consultation with the CSU Academic Senate and other campus stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones